 • Cancer including liver, mouth, throat, larynx (the voice box), and esophagus

 • Harm to a developing fetus if a woman drinks while pregnant

 • Violence, such as child abuse, homicide, and suicide

 Alcohol poisoning is the most extreme life threatening consequence of binge drinking.
-When someone binge drinks to an alcohol poisoning state, the body’s involuntary reflexes are affected such as the gag reflex and breathing.
+Binge drinking to an alcohol poisoning state affects the body’s involuntary reflexes such as the gag reflex and breathing.
 Critical symptoms of alcohol poisoning are:

 • Slow Breathing (less than 8 breaths per minute)

 Alcohol poisoning can lead to irreversible brain damage or death and must be taken seriously.
 If you suspect someone has overdosed with alcohol, call 911 for help.
 Please be safe, not sorry.